Planning to store your car long-term? Even if you store your car in a controlled environment, you must protect it from dust, moisture, and damage.

 Why Should You Cover Your Car in the Garage?

-If you’re like me, you probably assume that keeping your car in your garage is enough to protect it from damage from extreme weather or sun.
-In fact, most people believe that.
+Most people assume that keeping your car in your garage is enough to keep it safe from damage.

 Car Covers Protect Against Moisture